RAGBRAI: As RAGBRAI annual event

 RAGBRAI XLIII in 2015 was the first to feature an optional gravel loop.
 The loop was in honor of Steve Hed, the Minnesotan founder of HED Cycling Products and wheel innovator, who had died the previous November.
 The first gravel loop was part of the second-day ride from Storm Lake to Fort Dodge.
 Also, the 43rd ride was the first since the initial ride in 1973 to start in Sioux City and end in Davenport.
+In 2016, the "Mile of Silence", which remembers the riders who have been lost throughout the years, was started.
+In 2020, RAGBRAI XLVIII was postponed for a year due to the COVID-19 pandemic.
+The rescheduled ride began on July 25, 2021, in Le Mars and ended July 31 in Clinton.
+The route stopped in Sac City, Fort Dodge, Iowa Falls, Waterloo, Anamosa, and DeWitt.
+The planned 2020 route had included overnight stops in Storm Lake and Maquoketa, but were replaced by Sac City and DeWitt, respectively, for the 2021 route.

+In 2024, the tour would travel through Greenfield, a city that had been devastated by an EF4 tornado two months prior.
+This included damaged areas of the city, with debris cleanup being done by volunteers before the event.